Selahattinasn/Linux_Fundamentals/Permissions_and_Installations/Packet_Installation.md

 ***dpkg -l*** command *lists all packages* in the system .
 ![pack_instal5](../Images/pack_instal5.png)

 ***dpkg --get-selections*** command *lists all installed and uninstalled programs* in the system .
-It gives the list and installation/uninstallatio-status.
+It gives the list and info of  installation/uninstallatio-status.
 ![pack_instal6](../Images/pack_instal6.png)

     //
     dpkg --get-selections

 this command will gie us a long long list.
 To filter a specific program/packet we shoul/can grep the output.
 For examlpe let's control gedit-program.

     //
     dpkg --get-selections | grep gedit